IDMNYU/IdeationPrototypingSP21McDermott/Week01.md

 #### /LAB/

-* Drawing from life exercises: Contour Portraits.
+* Drawing from life exercises and warm-ups: Contour Drawings and Portraits.

 #### /Assignments/